A modern Modbus toolkit.

 Every byte on the wire, decoded.

-- ›Raw TX/RX trace with per-exchange timestamps
+- ›Raw TX/RX trace with per-exchange timestamps and RTT pairing

-- ›Function-code-aware payload decode
+- ›Function-code-aware payload decode + plain-English exception text

 Endianness, finally, visible.

-See any register as FLOAT32, INT32, UINT32 and packed BCD under all four byte orders - ABCD, CDAB, BADC, DCBA - at once.
+Expand any register and see it as FLOAT32, INT32, UINT32 and packed BCD under all four byte orders - ABCD, CDAB, BADC, DCBA - at once.
 The “1.3 × 10⁻¹³ instead of 230 V” bug, solved in eight seconds.

 - ›Hex · decimal uint16 · signed int16 · binary, simultaneously